Teams, tales and tips – the local game in full

 The larger Bar Kick attracts the post-work crowd in trendy Shoreditch, and is more of a match-viewing mecca, with 12 huge screens around a busy saloon – but there’s table football and darts as well, of course.

 Elsewhere, diagonally opposite Madame Tussauds, the TV-equipped Globe is a convivial choice before the trek to Wembley.
-For dozens of screens to watch at any one time, head over to the Famous 3 Kings by West Kensington Tube.
+For dozens of screens to watch at any one time, head over to the Famous 3 Kings by West Kensington Tube – this was also once a legendary punk venue, the Nashville Rooms, where the Pistols and the Banshees appeared half a century ago.

 Where to stay